• Home

 In general, blueberry plants are quite easy to care for when grown in pots.
 They like well-drained soil that holds moisture.
 Peat moss will work just fine.
 They also like decomposing compost, so add grass clippings, manure, or compost to the soil.

-Dwarf Blueberry plants are most easily found from mail order nurseries, although some larger garden centers will carry them.
+Dwarf Blueberry plants are most easily found in mail-order nurseries, although some larger garden centers will carry them.
 Blueberries are high in antioxidants, the plants are attractive, and will be a worthwhile addition to any container garden.
 Below is an easy recipe to help you enjoy your harvest.

 Growing strawberries in a garden or even a flowerbed is another way to enjoy this fruit.
 Strawberries grow in just about any soil but do best in highly fertile soils.
 They require about six hours of full sun a day.
 Plant the strawberries away from other taller plants to avoid too much shade during the day.